|This is a

 step.
 As normal firing is resolved, the modifier for the range

 estimation is included with other modifiers.
+Different MGVs may not combine

 The modified attack value equals the number of attack